Jay Vijayan: Career

-Jay started his career at Bahwan CyberTek before moving to Singapore and finally to the United States.
-After a brief stint at Bahwan CyberTek, he joined City Developments Limited, a private company headquartered in Singapore, and also completed Oracle database certification programs.
+Jay started his career at an IT firm before moving to Singapore and finally to the United States.
+He joined City Developments Limited, a private company headquartered in Singapore, and also completed Oracle database certification programs.
 He worked at Oracle in the US from 1999 to 2007 as a programmer, and later a senior manager.

 In 2007, Jay left Oracle for VMware, a California-based cloud computing and virtualization technology company, where he served as senior director from 2007 to 2012.
 He led the application development of all business applications for VMware.
 In 2012, VMware reported a revenue of US$3.77 billion.

 From 2012 to 2016, Jay served as the CIO at Tesla Motors.
 In this role, he reported directly to CEO Elon Musk.
 Jay and his team were responsible for managing Tesla's digital and information systems.
 He is credited with building Warp, Tesla's home-grown ERP system.
 It integrates e-commerce and back-end management software, designed to support Tesla's direct approach to selling and servicing cars.

 In early 2016, Jay left Tesla to found Tekion Corp, a SaaS company that operated in stealth mode up until late 2019.
-Tekion is a cloud technology company focused on the automobile retail industry.
 In 2020, Tekion Corp raised $150 million as part of its series C funding round led by private equity firm Advent International.
 In 2021, Tekion secured $250 million in a Series D financing round from Alkeon Capital and Durable Capital, resulting in a valuation of over $3.5 billion.
 In July 2024, Jay announced that his company raised $200 million from Dragoneer Investment Group, bringing its valuation to over $4 billion.

 Car companies such as General Motors, Hyundai Motors, Renault–Nissan–Mitsubishi, Exor, the parent company of Stellantis, which owns Citroën, Fiat, Jeep, Maserati, Ram Trucks, as well as Ferrari, and BMWi Ventures have also invested in Tekion.

-Jay served on the board of NIC Inc., a digital government service provider for U.S. federal and state governments, and also sat on the advisory board at Sibros, an over-the-air platform connected to vehicle systems, in the past.
-He is currently the Chairperson of the Board at Tekion Corp.
+Jay served on the board of NIC Inc., a digital government service provider for U.S. federal and state governments, He is currently the Chairperson of the Board at Tekion Corp.